-Qatar Airways CEO says no plans to cancel Airbus A350 order
+Qatar Airways CEO says Airbus A350 delivery delays down to Airbus

 The Doha-based airline also recently ordered two Boeing (BA.N) 747-8 freighters, al-Baker said.

-(Reporting by Conor Humphries in Dublin, writing by Alexander Cornwell in Dubai; editing by Jason Neely)
+Reporting by Conor Humphries in Dublin, writing by Alexander Cornwell in Dubai; editing by Jason Neely and David Evans